jalgoarena/jalgoarena.github.io/hugo/content/blog/microservices.md

 Definitely REST/HTTP will not make it easy to do asynchronous way, and the question on lightweight adds to that even more - if something requires sever do we still name it lightweight? gRPC seems closest to address that - but that's definitely an area where I need to gain more knowledge and experience.

-(Someone may say AKKA with actors would make it working - but I'm not sure this solution can be named lightweight?).
+> Someone may say AKKA with actors would make it working - but I'm not sure this solution can be named lightweight?

 ### Gaps